Czhuofu/RetroNet/README.md

 ### Usage
-This pipeline is divided into two parts, you can run Singularity_Slurm_RetroNet_step1.sh and Singularity_Slurm_RetroNet_step2.sh to finish the analysis process.
+This pipeline is divided into two steps, you can run Singularity_Slurm_RetroNet_step1.sh and Singularity_Slurm_RetroNet_step2.sh to finish the analysis process.
 The input file for this pipeline is a Bam file.
 If the size of the Bam file you input is greater than 200G, please split it and name it with a suffix of - and a number.

 For example: bigbam.bam &rarr; bigbam-1.bam bigbam-2.bam bigbam-3.bam ... (start from 1)